hustf/MechanicalUnits.jl/README.md

 - Open an [issue](https://github.com/hustf/MechanicalUnits/issues/new) and let's make this better together!

-- *Bug reports, feature requests, patches, and well-wishes are always welcome.* :heavy_exclamation_mark:
+- *Bug reports, feature requests, patches, and well-wishes are always welcome.*

 ## FAQ

 - ***Is this for real?***

 Yes.
 Unlike complex numbers.
-This is not so far for complex numbers.
+This is not, so far, for complex numbers.
+What about dual numbers?
+We have not tested yet.

 *What does this cost?*